joshuacedwards1/practice/README.md

 # practice
-This is where I practice all my coding techniques!
+This is where I practice all of my coding techniques!